Category List

 With an undisputed record of long-term average annual returns of around 19.5%, while maintaining a winning streak without a single loss for 25 consecutive years until 2014, Paul Tudor Jones’ macro trading method has left valuable lessons for approaching all markets, including the cryptocurrency market.

-In this article, you will learn about his method, and how it relates to crypto.
+You will learn about his method, and how it relates to crypto.
 You can test it in paper trading later to check the power behind the single indicator he used which was a moving average.

 The PTJ's Method